UniversalRobots/URCap-Samples/README.md

 URCap Samples

 This repository contains samples for the SDK, URPlus Team and the UR Community.
-Each samples are added as a subodule which means that it contains references to existing repository.
+Each sample is added as a submodule which means that the repository contains references to existing repository.
 Therefore, cloning the repository requires the user to clone using the following command (git command):

     git clone --recurse-submodules https://github.com/thphr/URCap-Samples.git